Townforge is a blockchain based game where you create buildings which will provide you with income.

 Land price is higer near the center of town and drops quickly, then starts slowly increasing again.

-Flags pay land tax every game update.
+Flags pay land tax every game tick.
 Land tax is based on flag size as well as the flag's economic power.
 Economic power is a measure of the quality/strength of the building one builds on that land.
 An empty flag is tax as if holding a basic 100% economic power building.
 Land tax also increases very slightly with distance from the town square, to avoid people building things at preposterous distances.
 Moreover, if a flag stays unbuilt for 10 days or more, it starts attracting an extra 0.1 gold tax per tick (this does not mean it has to have a 3D model on it, just be setup as a building).

 Land tax also increases with distance from the city square.
 The cartography discoveries allow a player to lessen that increase.
 The increase is also lessened with city level.
 If a city drops in level, the tax decreases are maintained.